sadhfdrn/Ai-WhatsApp/replit.md

 Enhanced command processor with reaction support:
 - **.ping**: Returns bot status, uptime, and network speed with ⚡ reaction
 - **.tag [message]**: Tags all group members silently with custom message and 👥 reaction
+- **.tagall**: Tags all group members loudly without requiring a message and 🔔 reaction
 - Command reactions provide instant feedback to users
 - Network speed measurement for performance monitoring
 - Group member tagging with mention functionality